 Stafford Hall also has its own procedure and guidance around safeguarding young people and all staff employed are expected to follow these, along with the joint working local Police regarding any Missing from Home incidents.

 Training around this issue is given during induction and foundation programmes and also refresher courses are carried out annually.
-West Yorkshire police regularly visit the home to provide information to our staff and young people where needed.

 Stafford Hall complies with Regulation 12 of the Young people's Homes Regulations 2015.